For Senior Subject Course Selection information please click here

 In this course ākonga (students) will learn, to choreograph, perform and respond to dances.
 Students will learn a variety of dance styles to develop a range of movement and performance skills. Ākonga will gain a wide understanding of dance in Aotearoa.
 Students will study the development of a selected dance style.
 Students will develop their own duet and group choreography through an exploration of the dance elements (space, body, time, energy, relationships).

-Students will learn skills to create and structure effective movement sequences that communicate ideas, images and feelings. Ākonga will collaborate and communicate with other learners in the process of learning, making and performing dance. Ākonga (students) will have opportunities to connect with the wider dance community.
+Students will learn skills to create and structure effective movement sequences that communicate ideas, images and feelings. Ākonga will collaborate and communicate with other learners in the process of learning, making and performing dance. Ākonga will have opportunities to connect with the wider dance community.
 Dance is a way to explore and express whakapapa. Ākonga gain a sense of community, identity and belonging.

 Learning Outcomes